 - Acknowledge who you are.
 The person posting should identify who they are and their role.
 It must be clear your site doesn’t represent Guiding in your State.

 - Inform the relevant person in your State.
 If required formally register your site with the State Office

 - Link to State website.
 Ideally, posts should be brief, redirecting visitors to your State website.

 - Separate personal profiles and Guiding profiles.
 On the Guiding website keep your profile limited.
 If you want, create a fuller profile for friends and family.

 - Keep communication visible.
 Communication with group members should be through a group page and have more than one adult as a member of any group.

 What about my personal use of social media?

-Of course you can use social media to connect with our own friends and family.
-If a youth member requests to be a friend on your personal site, don’t accept but separately direct them to your Guiding profile.
+Of course, you can use social media to connect with your own friends and family.
+If a Youth Member requests to be a friend on your personal site, don’t accept but separately direct them to your Guiding profile.